Justice-Through-Code/spring_2022/lessons/09_bootcamp_dictionaries/09_bootcamp_dictionaries.md

 ### Retrieving data from a dictionary

 If we want to pull out a specific value from the dictionary, we reference it by it's key.
-So, if I want to get just the `balance` variable from `user_account`, I can run:
+So, if I want to get just the value of `programmer` from `word_dictionary`, I can run:

 ```python
 word_dictionary = {